 Nutrition: 1 peanut butter oatmeal cookie and 3/4 of plain whole-milk yogurt provide 269 calories, 11 grams of protein, 1 gram of fiber, and 15 grams of fat.
 (39)(40)

 Although you may think of edamame as an appetizer to your sushi dinner it is a great source of vegetarian protein and fiber and makes a wonderful office snack.
 Edamame can actually be eaten hot or cold and come in unshelled and shelled varieties, often found in the grocery store freezer section, and can be eaten alone, with a sprinkle of salt, or your favorite hot sauce.
 Regardless of which option you choose, edamame pairs well with orange as a well-balanced, vibrant, and flavourful snack.

 Nutrition: 1 cup of shelled edamame and 1 large orange provide 276 calories, 19 grams of protein, 12 grams of fiber, and 8 grams of fat.
 (41)(42)

 18. Tuna + Avocado

 Canned tuna is a shelf-stable, easily transportable, and inexpensive source of protein, which makes it a wonderful office snack.
-Although you can certainly eat tuna on its own out of the can, pairing it with some avocado helps to add some healthy fats and fibre at the same time.
-Either mix the avocado directly with the tuna to create an avocado tuna salad or served sliced avocado with tuna, salt, and pepper for a light, and slightly different, healthy office snack.
+Although you can certainly eat tuna on its own out of the can, pairing it with some avocado helps to add some healthy fats and fiber at the same time.
+Either mix the avocado directly with the tuna to create an avocado tuna salad or served sliced avocado with tuna, salt and pepper for a light and slightly different, healthy office snack.

 Nuts and Seed Crackers